Agriculture in Bolivia: Environmental impacts of irrigation

 The main impacts of irrigated agriculture in Bolivia are soil erosion and pollution due to agricultural runoff.
 Nearly 41% of Bolivia's national territory has lost its production capacity due to soil erosion.
 For example, in western regions of Oruro, Potosi and Tarija, close to 45,000 square kilometers have low soil productivity on account of erosion.
 The highland minifundios accelerate soil degradation processes.
 In the northern highlands, the production area of family agricultural production units is three to five hectares.
 Excess grazing and other agricultural activities have contributed to salinization and soil compression.

 Agricultural runoff is one of the main contributors to water pollution in Bolivia, together with domestic municipal wastewater and dumping by industries and mines.
 The greatest percentage of the pollution load is due to diffuse dumping from agricultural and fishing activities and runoffs of urban areas.
 There are no regulations or controls over major dumping from non-specific sources, despite its volume and toxicity.

+In 2017, the Ministry of Environment and Water began developing a National Strategy for Wastewater Management and Reuse to tackle water pollution, public health issues, and promote reuse in line with a circular economy concept.
+The Global Water Security & Sanitation Partnership (GWSP), part of the World Bank, has been assisting in this strategy's formulation.

+From 2017 to 2019, the GWSP backed three government priorities: ensuring water supply sustainability for climate change resilience, treating and reusing wastewater for water quality, and learning from other Latin American countries on water issues.
+These priorities were part of four World Bank loans totaling almost $400 million for the water sector.
+The government has since switched focus from irrigation and rural access to urban water and sanitation and the other two projects were dropped.